Growing up Russian-American

 When going to someone’s house, it’s encouraged to bring a gift or two.
 You can never go wrong with fruit or candy, just something to say thanks to the host.

 Always offer your guests food.
 Even if they just ate.
 If not a full meal, then tea or coffee and dessert.
 And sunflower seeds, or semechki.

-In MOST cases, dating is terrible, but getting married young is expected.
-Basically, you should court and get married.
-Girls are usually likely to be married before they turn twenty, and once that happens, they have kids.
+In MOST cases, dating is terrible, but it’s somewhat expected for people to get married young.
+Basically, court quickly and get married.
+Girls are usually likely to get married before they turn twenty, and once that happens, they have kids.
 Right away.
-After you have your first kid, have another.
+Oh, and after your first kid, have another.

 If you want to get married, MAKE SURE YOU’RE NOT RELATED.